nv-morpheus/morpheus-experimental/log-sequence-ad/README.md

 The model is a sequence binary classifier trained with vector representation of log sequence.
 The task is to identify abnormal log sequence from sequence of normally generated logs.

 ### Model Architecture
-LSTM binary classifier with word2vector embedding input.
+LSTM binary classifier with word2vector embedding of sequence input.

 ### Requirements